0sAND1s/HCCmd/readme.txt

   - 1 - Format current disk
   - 2 - Copy disk: efficient disk copy, only occupied disk area is copied, from A: to B: or vice versa
   - 3 - Exit disk menu
 0 - Exit program to BASIC, without reset.
-RUN will re-execut program.
+RUN will re-execute program.
 Enter - Process selected file:
       - Program files are executed
 	  - Byte files are also executed, using the start address for execution, which might not be the case, so it can cause a crash.
-	  - Text files are listed.
+      - Text files are listed
+	  - SCREEN$ files are displayed.
 Cursor - move selection on screen
 Space - continuously read file headers for all files on disk.